priyangamani/react-github-api-app/README.md

 Prerequisites Node.js >= v4 must be installed.

-cd eact-github-api-app if you using npm
+cd react-github-api-app if you using npm

 npm install if you using yarn